clhedrick/kerberos/README.md

 host where they'll be using a cron job. credserv / kgetcred will generate credentials based on the keytab and put it on their system.
 They will be locked to an ip address and not forwardable.
 This is about the best protection I can think of.

+kgetcred -a also simulations kinit -n.
+It gets credentials for an unprivileged user.
+This can be used for kinit -T, to support two factor kinit.

 ## skinit